ahmed-aelkhatib/Cost_Management/README.md

 2. Follow C# coding standards and add unit tests for new functionality.
 3. Submit a pull request with a clear description of changes.

-## License
-This project is licensed under the MIT License.

-## Contact
-For issues or questions, open an issue on GitHub or contact the repository maintainer.